2023 Adjudicators & Clinicians

 Christine Jensen

 Montreal-based saxophonist and composer Christine Jensen has been described as, “an original voice on the international jazz scene… [and] one of Canada’s most compelling composers,”- The Globe and Mail.
 According to Downbeat Magazine, “Jensen writes in three dimensions, with a quiet kind of authority that makes the many elements cohere.
 Wayne Shorter, Maria Schneider and Kenny Wheeler come to mind.”
-Jensen took home the Juno Award for Contemporary Jazz Album of the Year with her first band album, Treelines in 2011.
+Jensen took home the 2024 Jazz Album of the Year (s0lo) for Day Moon and the 2011 Juno Award for Contemporary Jazz Album of the Year for Treelines.
 She currently holds the position of conductor of the orchestre national de jazz de Montréal, and is on faculty at University of Sherbrooke and McGill University, where she teaches composition and small and large ensembles.

 Learn more about Christine at christinejensenmusic.com